Franz-Josef-Danner/tracking/README.md

 1. Open the Movie Clip Editor and switch to **Tracking** context.
 2. Press **N** to reveal the sidebar and choose the **Kaiserlich** tab.
 3. Adjust the properties and click **Start** to run the operator.
-4. Existing proxies are removed, then a 50% proxy and a timecode index are built.
-The addon waits up to 300&nbsp;s for a proxy file to appear, printing a countdown in the console.
+4. Existing proxies are removed, then a 50% AVI proxy and a timecode index are built.
+The addon waits up to 300&nbsp;s for the final ``proxy_50.avi`` file, polling until its size stops changing.
 After that it disables the proxy timeline, detects features and filters them automatically.

 The main operator now relies on `detect_until_count_matches`.
 This helper repeatedly runs feature detection and adapts the settings until the number of